Aluminium hydride: Reduction of functional groups

 Organohalides are reduced slowly or not at all by aluminium hydride.
 Therefore, reactive functional groups such as carboxylic acids can be reduced in the presence of halides.

-Nitro groups are not reduced by aluminium hydride.
-Likewise, aluminium hydride can accomplish the reduction of an ester in the presence of nitro groups.
+Aluminium hydride reduces ester in the presence of nitro groups.

-Aluminium hydride can be used in the reduction of acetals to half protected diols.
+Aluminium hydride reduces acetals to half protected diols.

-Aluminium hydride can also be used in epoxide ring opening reaction as shown below.
+Aluminium hydride reduces epoxide to the corresponding alcohol:

-The allylic rearrangement reaction carried out using aluminium hydride is a SN2 reaction, and it is not sterically demanding.
+The allylic rearrangement reaction carried out using aluminium hydride is a SN2 reaction, and it is not sterically demanding:

 Aluminium hydride will reduce carbon dioxide to methane with heating: